Chaffetz avoids re-election battle, eyes Utah governor race

 Hughes and Wright didn't return messages.

-Attorney Damian Kidd, a Republican who had already stepped in to challenge Chaffetz, said hopes the congressman's exit will free up fundraising money.
-Kidd had raised $15,500 in recent months but was left with only $1,600 after spending most of it, according to his most recent fundraising reports.
+Attorney Damian Kidd, a Republican who had already stepped in to challenge Chaffetz, said he hopes Chaffetz's exit will free up fundraising money.
+Kidd had raised $15,500 in recent months but was left with only $1,600, according to his most recent fundraising reports.

 Chaffetz is at least the seventh House Republican to resign this year or announce plans to retire, including four who left to join Trump's Cabinet.
 Rep. Kristi Noem of South Dakota is running for governor, and Reps.
 Sam Johnson of Texas and Lynn Jenkins of Kansas are retiring.